-3.3.5 F Schools
+3.3.5 "F" Schools

-Measurement: The state accountability criteria for school performance grade categories are differentiated by elementary, middle and high school to measure student achievement and school performance.
-The Florida Department of Education has identified minimum performance criteria for the FCAT Reading, FCAT Math and

-FCAT Writing Assessment instruments.
-Schools classified as performance grade category F have scored below the minimum criteria and are failing to make adequate progress.
+Measurement: The Florida Department of Education has identified minimum performance criteria for the FCAT Reading, FCAT Math and FCAT Writing Assessment instruments.
+Schools classified as performance grade category "F" have scored below the minimum criteria and are failing to make adequate progress.